markus-antero/Stock/README.rst

 Python SQL to ARCGIS development
 ================================

-In this project I wanted to build, learn, and test Python as a mediator technology between SQL data-store and an existing front-end UI called ARCGIS.
+this project tests Python as a mediator technology between SQL data-store and an existing front-end UI called ARCGIS.
-As an UI platform I liked ARCGIS ( https://developers.arcgis.com/ ) due to its developer friendly appearance.
+As an UI platform, ARCGIS ( https://developers.arcgis.com/ ) is developer-friendly.

 To discover the links between source and documentation, database and thin-client UI, and programming practices and available libraries.
 The development platform used is Python 3.5.